A customer asked for a security review.

 One page for the board, an executive section for auditors, and a developer section engineers can paste into tickets.

-After you fix things we retest the affected items and update the report — included in scope.
+After you fix things we retest and update the report — included in scope.

 Pricing is scope-based.
 We confirm a fixed price on the scoping call — no hourly billing, no surprises.
 The retest is included at no extra cost.

-We prioritize by business impact, not by CVSS score alone.
-The report tells you what to fix first, what can wait, and what can be addressed by a configuration change rather than an engineering cycle.
+We prioritize by business impact, not CVSS alone.
+The report tells you what to fix first, what can wait, and what a configuration change can address.

-We default to staging environments when one exists.
-Where production testing is necessary we agree on safe-testing rules with you up front, throttle activity, and stay reachable on a shared channel for the duration of the test.
+We default to staging when one exists.
+Where production testing is necessary we agree safe-testing rules up front, throttle activity, and stay reachable on a shared channel.

 Most smaller engagements: two to three weeks of testing plus a week of reporting.
-Larger network or red team engagements: four to six weeks.
 We commit to a delivery date on the scoping call.

 “Two earlier vendor quotes were sized for an engagement we did not need.
 CyberGuards scoped to what we actually ship — one web application and an API — ran the test in three weeks, and the retest of the issues we fixed was already in the price.
 The report is exactly what our customer's security team asked us for.”

-Download the SMB Pentest Readiness Checklist — a free guide on what to prepare before your first pentest, what questions to ask any vendor (including us), and how to read a pentest report without an engineering degree.
+Download the SMB Pentest Readiness Checklist — what to prepare before your first pentest, what to ask any vendor, and how to read a pentest report without an engineering degree.